 The Friends of the Library are always happy to accept new members–especially those with school-age children so as to better represent all segments of the Franklin Square community.
-Meetings have thus far been held on Thursday mornings, however, current members are open to alternating daytime and evening meetings.
-The next meeting will be held on Thursday, January 15 at 12:30pm at the Starving Artist Cafe (1045 Tulip Avenue).
+Meetings are held on the 3rd Thursday of every month at 10:30am (excluding July 2015).
 If you are interested in becoming a member of the Friends of the Library please call Interim Library Director Peggy Smith at 516-488-3444.

 President: Grace Gustafson